 Robin tends to drop Canadian sayings that don't actually exist.

 In the "Old King Clancy" episode, Barney shows the gang the website http://www.canadiansexacts.org/, a listing of Canadian sex acts posted by the fictional Canadian Ministry of Community Wellness and Public Service.
 There is a list of sex acts like the Reverse Rick Moranis, the Newfoundland Lobster Trap and the Sneaky Snowplow...but if you click on any of the links, it leads to a photo of Alan Thicke with the Maple Leaf Flag in the background and a funny caption saying the site is temporarily unavailable.

 In one episode from Season 5, Robin and Barney end up in a Tim Horton's in Toronto (Dunkin Donuts being the rest of the world's answer to Tim Hortons).
 The restaurant is a very authentic replication.
-The moment gets funnier when Barney goes out of his way to insult every Canadian in the restaurant, which results in a little kid barring the door with a hockey stick and Barney getting the snot beat out of him.
+The moment gets funnier when Barney goes out of his way to insult every Canadian in the restaurant (although he admits to loving the coffee), which results in a little kid barring the door with a hockey stick and Barney getting the snot beat out of him.

 One segment from E's 101 Hollywood Secrets was about the number of Hollywood actors from Canada.